seven1m/rpi-check-in-printer/README.md

     Create a new file there called "ssh" or "ssh.txt".
 You can use a program like TextEdit or Notepad.
 The file does not need to have anything inside it.
 Just an empty file with the name "ssh.txt" or "ssh" is fine.

-1. Put the SD card in your Raspberry Pi, connect it to your physical network with an ethernet cable, then power it on.
+1. Put the SD card in your Raspberry Pi 4, connect it to your physical network with an ethernet cable, then power it on.

 1. Determine the IP address of your Raspberry Pi.
 You can either do this from your router, if you can list DHCP leases there, or by using a tool like [nmap](https://nmap.org/).